randolf.ca 1.00

 Indicate whether an EoL sequence was detected.

-rlineinsert (int position, const std::string str)
+rlineinsert (const int position, const std::string &str, const size_t len=-1)

 Insert the specified string (without checking whether it contains any EoL character sequences) into the line of text at the specified position.